Modeling Short-Range and Three-Membered Ring Structures in Lithium Borosilicate Glasses using Machine Learning Potential: Simulation Results

 \subsection{Three-membered ring}

-The structures of 3MR formed in the smaller and larger LBS glass models were analyzed using R.I.N.G.S. package \cite{le2010}, as shown in Figure 4(a).
+The structures of 3MR, which is composed of B-O bonds, formed in the smaller and larger LBS glass models were analyzed using R.I.N.G.S. package \cite{le2010}, as shown in Figure 4(a).
 The LBS-glasses with lower R = [Li$_2$O]/[B$_2$O$_3$] apparently possess 3MRs, whereas the glasses comprising more Li$_2$O possess less 3MRs due to the limited connectivity among the network formers.
+The typical atomistic configurations comprising the 3MRs with only B-O bonds are shown in Figure 4(b)-(e) wherein the 3MRs are highlighted.
+Additionally, the 3MRs were categorized into 4 types, which were defined by the ratio of $^3$B and $^4$B involved in each 3MR, as shown in Figure S5.
+Specifically, the 3MR comprises three $^3$B is so-called as boroxol ring.
+LBS-20-60-20, LBS-40-40-20, LBS-10-50-40, LBS-8-32-60 apparently possessed the boroxol rings, and the ratio of boroxol ring was related to the population of $^3$B.

-The typical atomistic configurations comprising the 3MRs are shown in Figure 4(b)-(e) wherein the 3MRs are highlighted.
-For comparison of glass models obtained by MLP and FMP-LBS, Figure S2 shows the structure of LBS-20-60-20 glass modeled with 10001 atoms using FMP-LBS at 300 K and the size distribution of rings composed of boron and oxygen.
+For comparison of glass models obtained by MLP and FMP-LBS, Figure S6 shows the structure of LBS-20-60-20 glass modeled with 10001 atoms using FMP-LBS at 300 K and the size distribution of rings composed of boron and oxygen.
 The microsturcture includes only five 3MRs even in the ten times larger model, implying that FMP-LBS generates seldom 3MRs compared with MLP.
 This is a remarkable difference in the glass models obtained by MLP and FMP-LBS.

 Figure 5 compares energies evaluated by the DFT calculations for the glass structures constructed by FMP-LBS and MLP for both smaller and larger models.
 The simulation condition of the DFT calculations was same as that of the calculations on the training data.
 Additionally, the structures relaxed by energy-minimization by the DFT calculations were compared for the smaller models with 300 atoms.
 The energies of the glass models obtained with MLP were evidently lower than those of the glass structures constructed by FMP-LBS.
 These results confirmed that MLP provided more appropriate glass structures compared to FMP-LBS even though both the force-fields reproduced reasonable $^4$B ratio.
 The cooling rate effect on the energy was subtle but a slower quenching generally provided more stable glass structures.
 The energy minimization by DFT calculations further led the glass models to more stable structures, implying that the local structural distortions were remedied, whereas the overall structural features were maintained since the $^4$B ratios didn't change much, as shown in Figure 2(b).